ryan-mcclue/unsw/comp3311/week1.md

 subclasses disjoint (either-or) or overlapping (both) could have 'isa' triangles common superclass would be a Person
+(total participation would not have foreign keys) (disjoint and overlapping cannot make distinction in sql)
+TODO: A trigger would prevent invalid tuple insertions
+1. ER style
+Each relation a table with foreign keys
+2. OO
+Each relation a table with foreign keys
+Each relation duplicates superclass attributes in them
+3. Table with nulls

 Split large diagrams onto multiple pages, e.g. first attributes (e.g. classes), second relations